New equal pay powers for Tribunals

 Employment Tribunals now have the power to order equal pay audits for employers who have lost equal pay claims.

 Equal pay audits have previously been championed by the Equality and Human Rights Commission as good practice.
-However, they have not been mandatory until now – as we briefly mentioned last month in our article Four October Legislation Changes.

 An Equal Pay audit is a comparison of the pay of different groups of staff who perform “equal” work.
 It is supposed to help employers identify and limit the risks of potentially being found to have committed sex discrimination in relation to pay.